Move over pumpkin pie…there’s some savory competition in town!

 Yield: 4 servings

-- 1 pound extra-firm tofu (not Silken)
+- 1 pound extra-firm tofu (not Silken) (learn how to make your own tofu by following this recipe)

 - Sea salt